sathish-1492/pdfgeneration/README.md

-# pdfgeneration
+# pdf generation
-I want to create a pdf generation of given data
+I want to create a generate PDF, docs of the given form data

+## start a server
+cd server;
+node server.js